MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md

 # Setup custom domain URL

-By default, your training portal is hosted on ***\<name>.azurefd.net***   where ***\<name>**** is the website name entered by administrator at the time of platform deployment and installation.
+By default, your training portal is hosted on ***\<name>.azurefd.net*** where ***\<name>*** is the website entered by the administrator when the platform is deployed.

 ## Why configure a Custom Domain?

-Some customers may prefer to keep their domain name at different providers for branding and trust purposes.
-We give you the option to “map” your learning portal to a domain of your choice.
+Some customers may prefer to keep their domain name with an existing provider for branding and security purposes.
+We give you the option to map your learning portal to a domain of your choice, follow the instructions below to configure these settings.

-If you’re looking to host your Microsoft Community Training instance on a custom domain of your choice, follow the instructions below.

 ## Before you begin

-1. Make sure you’ve purchased a domain name of your choice from your domain provider (such as Namecheap, GoDaddy).
+1. Make sure you’ve purchased the domain name of your choice from your domain provider (such as Namecheap, GoDaddy).
-2. Make sure you have access to the DNS registry for your domain provider.
+1. You will need access to the DNS registry for your domain provider.
 For example, to add DNS entries for *contoso.com* and *`www.contoso.com`*, you must be able to configure the DNS settings for the *contoso.com*  root domain.

 ## Steps to configure your custom domain URL

-1. [**Map the custom DNS name**](/azure/frontdoor/front-door-custom-domain#create-a-cname-dns-record) to point to your Microsoft Community Training instance, using a CNAME DNS record.
+1. [**Map the custom DNS name**](/azure/frontdoor/front-door-custom-domain#create-a-cname-dns-record) to point to your Community Training instance, using a CNAME DNS record.

 > [!NOTE]
-> Add your **Front Door URL** of your MCT instance wherever specified in the above documentation.
+> Add the **Front Door URL** of your Community Training instance wherever specified in the above section.
 It typically looks like *`https://<InstanceName>.azurefd.net/`*

-2. [**Associate the mapped custom domain**](/azure/frontdoor/front-door-custom-domain#associate-the-custom-domain-with-your-front-door), with your Microsoft Community Training instance's Front Door resource.
+1. [**Associate the mapped custom domain**](/azure/frontdoor/front-door-custom-domain#associate-the-custom-domain-with-your-front-door), with your Community Training instance's Front Door resource.

-3. [**Configure the SSL certificate**](/azure/frontdoor/front-door-custom-domain-https) for your Microsoft Community Training instance.
+1. [**Configure the SSL certificate**](/azure/frontdoor/front-door-custom-domain-https) for your Community Training instance.
 Use an [**AFD managed certificate**](/azure/frontdoor/front-door-custom-domain-https#option-1-default-use-a-certificate-managed-by-front-door) for seamless certificate management, including procurement and renewal.

-4. Enable Web Application Firewall on your new domain.
-(the setting is available just below the Custom Domain HTTPS configuration)
+1. Enable the Web Application Firewall on your new domain (the setting is available just below the Custom Domain HTTPS configuration).
-Select the WAF policy instance that is deployed in the same resource group.

-5. Click on the resource group belonging to your Microsoft Community Training instance.
+Select the WAF policy instance that is deployed in the same resource group belonging to your Community Training instance.

-6. Click on the Managed application instance.
+1. Select the Managed application instance.

    ![Managed application](../../media/image%2890%29.png)

-7. Click on **Managed resource group** link.
+1. Select the **Managed resource group** link.

    ![Managed resource group](../../media/image%2889%29.png)

-8. Select the resource for your App Service.
+1. Select the resource for your App Service.

-9. From the left-menu, under Settings, click on **Configuration**.
+1. Select **Configuration** from the left-menu, under Settings.

    ![Configuration](../../media/image%2894%29.png)

-10. Update the [configuration setting](../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform) **ContentEndpoint** with your custom domain name, followed by the path "/storage". *For example - `https://contosolearning.contoso.com/storage`*.
+1. Update the [configuration setting](../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform) **ContentEndpoint** with your custom domain name, followed by the path "/storage", for example - *https://contosolearning.contoso.com/storage*.

     :::image type="content" source="../../media/custom domain endpoint setting.png" alt-text="Custom Domain Storage Endpoint":::

-    >[!Important]
+    > [!IMPORTANT]
-    >The above setting is required to be configured with the **new custom domain** you have created else it might generate issues.
+    >The above setting must be configured with the **new custom domain** you have created else it might generate issues.

-11. Next based on your chosen identity type, follow the steps below:
+1. Next, based on your chosen identity type, follow the steps below:
-    * **For Social Accounts or email based authentication** like Google, Microsoft and Facebook [follow these steps](../../infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md#for-social-accounts-like-google-microsoft-and-facebook)
+    * **For Social Accounts or email based authentication** like Google, Microsoft and Facebook [follow this link](../../infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md#for-social-accounts-like-google-microsoft-and-facebook).
-    * **For Azure Active Directory** (aka Work or School account) [follow these steps](../../infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md#for-azure-active-directory-work-or-school-account)
+    * **For Azure Active Directory** (aka Work or School account) [follow this link](../../infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md#for-azure-active-directory-work-or-school-account).
-    * **For phone number authentication**, create a support ticket from [Microsoft Community Training HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630) using the following values.
-Our support team will activate your custom URL in 2-3 business days and notify you of the change.
+    * **For phone number authentication**, create a support ticket from the [Community Training HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630) using the following values and your custom URL will be activated in 2-3 business days.
+You will be notified when the change is complete.

         |Field|Description|
         |---|---|